-At some time you are going to have to figure out how much concrete you need for a repair or a major project.
-Say, maybe for foundations in a wood deck project.
+At some time you are going to have to figure out how much concrete you need for a repair or a major project, maybe for foundations in a wood deck project.
 Same thing for buying sand which usually serves as the base for a concrete project.

 Few things are as frustrating as having way too much sand delivered or running out of concrete for a project because you mismeasured.
-A cubic foot can come in many shapes as we'll see.
-In this tutorial, I'll explain how you can easily figure out the... cubic feet or cubic yards needed for a project.
-So let's get started...Continue to 2 of 2 below.
+A cubic foot can come in many shapes.
+This tutorial explains how you can easily figure out the cubic feet or cubic yards needed for a project.

 Measuring a Cubic Foot

 The surface area of a concrete slab or sand base is directly affected by its thickness.
 In the photo, you see two examples of a measured cubic foot.
 Since a cubic foot is measured by Length x Width x Thickness, a cube 1-foot long x 1-foot wide x 1 foot thick is therefore 1 cubic foot.

 As you reduce the thickness, you increase the surface area (LxW) coverage, like cake batter.

 To determine how many cubic feet you need for a hole, measure the length, width, and thickness together, all measured in feet.
 So a 4" thickness is 4"/12" or 0.333 feet.
 The result of this Length x Width x Thickness multiplication is cubic feet.

 Likewise, a cubic yard (yard = 3 feet) is a cube 3 feet by 3 feet by 3 feet or 27 cubic feet.

 Here's a helpful table that shows how surface area changes as thickness varies for one cubic yard (27 cubic feet) of material:

 - 3" Thickness Provides nominal 100 Square Feet of Surface Area